choiway/prognog/README.md

 1. Opens a csv file of historical returns
 2. Groups the returns to a hashmap where the key is tag pattern and the value is a list of returns
-3. Creates another hash map with the current day tag (This is used as a fallback if the tag pattern doesn't exist)
+3. Creates another hash map with the current day tag and a corresponding list of returns (This is used as a fallback if the tag pattern doesn't exist)
-4. For each generation is generates prices for the number of days and pushes it into an array
+4. For each generation it generates prices for the number of days and pushes it into an array of projected prices
-5. Write the prices stored in the array to a csv
+5. Write the array of projected prices to a csv file

+Agains, I didn't optimize code in either language and generally wrote naive code.
+In Rust I had an idea of data that I wanted to reference because I thought moves would be expensive and just did what the compiler told me to do to make my code work.
+I probably cloned something when I didn't have to but given the results I'm not complaining.

 Here's the primary function that got ported to Rust.